RaynerKovachevich/devconnect/backend/README.md

 # DevConnect Backend

-Simple Node + TypeScript backend for DevConnect.
+Type-safe Express backend for DevConnect with JWT auth and Prisma.

 What this repo contains
-- Express + TypeScript app (src/)
+- Express + TypeScript app in `src/`
-- Simple in-memory user store (services) — useful for prototyping
-- Routes in `src/controllers`, business logic in `src/services`, models in `src/models`
+- Prisma ORM connected to PostgreSQL (see `docker/` for dev compose setup)
+- Authentication flow with bcrypt password hashing and JWT tokens
+- Modular controllers/services/models structure

 Quick start (Windows PowerShell)
 1. Install dependencies